Samsung Galaxy S25 Edge

 Main Differences

-• The pixel density is 513 ppi on Samsung Galaxy S25 Edge and 396 ppi on Sharp Aquos R10.
+• Pixel density is 513 ppi on Samsung Galaxy S25 Edge and 396 ppi on Sharp Aquos R10.

-• The refresh rate is 120Hz on Samsung Galaxy S25 Edge and 240Hz on Sharp Aquos R10.
+• Refresh rate is 120Hz on Samsung Galaxy S25 Edge and 240Hz on Sharp Aquos R10.

-• The Gorilla Glass version is Gorilla Glass Victus 2 on Samsung Galaxy S25 Edge and Gorilla Glass 5 on Sharp Aquos R10.
+• The display is protected by Gorilla Glass Victus 2 on Samsung Galaxy S25 Edge and Gorilla Glass 5 on Sharp Aquos R10.

 • Always-On Display is available on Samsung Galaxy S25 Edge but not on Sharp Aquos R10.

-• The chipset is Qualcomm Snapdragon 8 Elite on Samsung Galaxy S25 Edge and Qualcomm Snapdragon 7 Plus Gen 3 on Sharp Aquos R10.
+• The chipset is a Qualcomm Snapdragon 8 Elite on Samsung Galaxy S25 Edge and a Qualcomm Snapdragon 7 Plus Gen 3 on Sharp Aquos R10.

-• The OpenCL version is 3 on Samsung Galaxy S25 Edge and 2 on Sharp Aquos R10.
+• Front camera resolution is 12MP on Samsung Galaxy S25 Edge and 50.3MP on Sharp Aquos R10.

-• The optical zoom on Samsung Galaxy S25 Edge is 0x, while Sharp Aquos R10 has 2.8x optical zoom.
+• Optical zoom is not available on Samsung Galaxy S25 Edge, while Sharp Aquos R10 offers 2.8x optical zoom.

-• Samsung Galaxy S25 Edge can be used as a PC, but Sharp Aquos R10 cannot.
+• PC mode is available on Samsung Galaxy S25 Edge but not on Sharp Aquos R10.

 • Wireless charging is available on Samsung Galaxy S25 Edge but not on Sharp Aquos R10.

-• The charging speed is 25W on Samsung Galaxy S25 Edge and 36W on Sharp Aquos R10.
+• Wired charging speed is 25W on Samsung Galaxy S25 Edge and 36W on Sharp Aquos R10.

-• aptX HD is available on Sharp Aquos R10 but not on Samsung Galaxy S25 Edge.
+• LDAC audio is supported on Samsung Galaxy S25 Edge but not on Sharp Aquos R10, while aptX HD and aptX Adaptive are available on Sharp Aquos R10 but not on Samsung Galaxy S25 Edge.

-• The SIM configuration is 2 SIM, 2 eSIM on Samsung Galaxy S25 Edge and 2 SIM on Sharp Aquos R10.
+• Wi-Fi 6E support is available on Samsung Galaxy S25 Edge but not on Sharp Aquos R10.

 • An external memory slot is available on Sharp Aquos R10 but not on Samsung Galaxy S25 Edge.